 Back in 2018, it was rumored that Home Depot was in discussions to acquire XPO, a $9 billion company that offers logistics services for retailers.
 When Home Depot considered this acquisition to ensure rival Amazon didn’t purchase the company instead, it seemed like a bold move.

-But fast forward to 2020, and it’s now the standard for leading companies to prioritize their logistics and distribution networks.
+But fast forward a few years, and it’s now the standard for leading companies to prioritize their logistics and distribution networks.
 Many businesses that previously looked to outside firms as their supply chain partners are ditching them altogether and handling managing their supply chain logistics themselves.

 In today’s fast-paced business world, maintaining a competitive advantage is crucial for success, especially when it comes to logistics.
 According to an IDC report, it is predicted that 50% of all manufacturing supply chains will have the capability, either in-house or outsourced, to enable direct-to-consumption shipments and home delivery by the end of 2020.

-Does your company want to advance its supply chain prowess?
+Does your company want to advance its supply chain process?
 Continue reading to learn how to ensure your company’s logistics are a competitive advantage.

 The goal and challenge of supply chain management is to move inventory faster while using fewer resources.
 But focusing on speed and profit alone doesn’t lead to an automatic advantage over competitors.